Quantum measurements and equilibration: the emergence of objective outcomes via entropy maximisation: Encoding measurement outcomes via closed-system equilibration

+With this framework, we can now invoke the Measurement-Equilibration Hypothesis, and ask if states such as those described in Sec.~\ref{sec:States} can emerge as a consequence of equilibration, and thus the maximisation of entropy.
+Specifically, we ask whether there exist conditions under which equilibration can lead to macroscopic observables encoding the outcomes of microscopic observables, and the extent to which multiple macroscopic observables can simultaneously encode a microscopic observable.

-\PRLsection{Measurement as an equilibration process} With this framework, we can now state precisely what it means to demand that objectivity emerge as a consequence of equilibration, and thus the maximization of entropy.
-To wit, we assume that system and observers are initially uncorrelated and seek the conditions under which they equilibrate to a state of objectivity, specifically when $\rho_{\infty}=\rho_{SBS}$.
-Note that this demand does not restrict the observer states $\rho_{k}^{(i)}$ in Eq.~\eqref{eSBSdefn}, beyond the orthogonality requirement described above.
-As above, we denote the measurement basis on $\mathcal{H}_\sys$ by $\lbrace\ket{i}\rbrace_{i}$, and the outcome probabilities by $\lbrace p_i\rbrace$, \textit{i.e.}~$p_i=\bra{i}\rho_{\sys ,0}\ket{i}$, where $\rho_{\sys ,0}$ is the initial state of the system.
+To wit, we assume that system and observers are initially uncorrelated and investigate the possible structures of equilibrium states between system and environment, or potential observer systems.
+We will find the circumstances under which the equilibrium state has classical-quantum form $\rho_\mathrm{eq}=\rho_\mathrm{CQ}$, the extent to which environment states can encode measurement outcomes, and the extent to which it is possible to have $\rho_\mathrm{eq}=\rho_\mathrm{SBS}$.
+Note that the latter demand does not restrict the observer states $\rho_{k}^{(i)}$ in Eq.~\eqref{eSBSdefn}, beyond the orthogonality requirement described above.
+As above, we denote the measurement basis on $\mathcal{H}_\sys$ by $\lbrace\ket{i}\rbrace_{i}$, and the outcome probabilities by $\lbrace p_i\rbrace_{i}$, i.e.~$p_i=\bra{i}\rho_{\sys ,0}\ket{i}$, where $\rho_{\sys ,0}$ is the initial state of the system.
+The scenario is illustrated in Fig.~\ref{fig:EquilibrationToObjectivity}

-Note that the infinite-time average is a pinching map with respect to the Hamiltonian generating the evolution~\cite{gogolin2011absence}, \textit{i.e.}
+The infinite-time average is a pinching map with respect to the Hamiltonian generating the evolution~\cite{gogolin2011absence}, \textit{i.e.}

-where $ H=\sum_{E}E \,\Pi_{E}$ is the spectral decomposition of $ H$, and we therefore have $[ H,\rho_{\infty}]=0$.
+where $ H=\sum_{E}E \,\Pi_{E}$ is the spectral decomposition of $ H$, and we therefore have $[ H,\rho_\mathrm{eq}]=0$.
 Consequently, to equilibrate to a state with a given structure, the Hamiltonian must commute with all states of that structure.
-In particular, for Spectrum Broadcast Structure, we must have $[ H,\rho_\mathrm{SBS}]=0$, which can be interpreted as an extension of the commutation relation defining the pointer basis~\cite{zurek1981pointer} to the observers' systems.
-As we discuss below, no such Hamiltonian exists, which precludes exact equilibration to states with this structure.
+In particular, for classical-quantum states, we must have $[ H,\rho_\mathrm{CQ}]=0$, which can be understood as an extension of the commutation relation defining the pointer basis~\cite{zurek1981pointer} to include the observers' systems.
+As we discuss below, no Hamiltonian exists such that any environmental system in $\rho_\mathrm{CQ}$ perfectly encodes the measurement outcome, which precludes equilibration to a state commensurate with an exact projective measurement.